mchav/dataframe/docs/coming_from_polars.md

 2     | Daniel Donovan | 1981-04-30 | 83.1   | 1.75
 ```

-The sligh difference is that we parse the data directly from a string since we don't have a `try_parse_date` option.
+The slight difference is that we parse the data directly from a string since we don't have a `try_parse_date` option.
 Otherwise single column filtering is intutive.

 For multiple filter conditions we again make all the filter statements separate.
 Filtering by m